-Breach Response Alternatives are plans to be implemented either in response to the occurrence of a breach (breach closure plans), to close a breach quickly, or in response to conditions where a breach is imminent (proactive breach response plans).
+Breach Response Alternatives are plans to be implemented either in response to the occurrence of a breach (reactive breach response), to close a breach quickly, or in response to conditions where a breach is imminent (proactive breach response).
 The variables accounted for in the design and evaluation of alternatives include: 1) the design cross-section, 2) the implementing method (reactive or proactive), and 3) the lifecycle maintenance of the alternative.